 So not too long ago I got a reach-out (not a reach-around) from the publicist for a new author with a new book coming out.
 This has happened before, mainly because a little lady from the Carolinas named Portia Porter once talked me into reviewing her book.
 Since then, I occasionally get a request from some author or company to give a read to a book and let loose the dogs of war on the piece.
 The vast majority of them I’ve turned down, simply because I don’t have enough time in the day as it is without paging through somebody’s vanity piece looking for good things to say about it.

 So it wasn’t exactly out of the normal when, a bit back, the publisher (or publicist) for another author reached out and asked if I would play Pimp Daddy Boozy to a book about the goddamn furries that pull my strings these days.
 The book in question was the new survey of the history of the furry fandom, “Furry Nation” by Joe Strike (Yes, that link takes you to the Amazon page where you can buy the sucker).
 I was, personally, a little taken aback to be asked first to promote the book, but they quickly followed up with an email saying, essentially, “Here’s a review copy, we get that you won’t blindly endorse the book.”
-So, you know, free book motherfuckers!
+The author wrote to me saying how the book had turned out a lot different to the original book proposal but both he and the publishers were happy with how it turned out so wanted me to look at it.
+So, you know, free book motherf$ckers!
 But more importantly, a free chance to learn a bit more about the furry fandom from someone that’s been hanging around it for longer than a lot of the folks I’ve been dirtying myself up by mingling with.

 And guys, I gotta say, it was a pretty good read.